jingshisun/News-Sentiments-as-a-Predictor-of-Music-Listening-Behaviors/README.txt

 This project used news sentiments as a predictor of music listening behaviors, implemented by python.

-It is a collaborated project accomplished by me and Joo Chung.
+It is a collaborated project accomplished by Joo Chung and me.

 The project consist of 3 parts: